Students and staff are able to borrow books, videos, DVDs, software and other material from the General Collection when visiting the Library.

 To request copies of case law reports held in the Library's paper collection, students outside Armidale/Uralla postal districts should use the Library Form available for the purpose.

-If members of the public wish to borrow items from the Library's collections, they must apply to become a Special Borrower.
+If members of the public wish to borrow items from the Library's collections, they must apply to become a Community Borrower.

 Students and staff from other universities